tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > This section is rather sparse in information.
 However, there are 198 galaxies considered, of which 98 galaxies were shown twice to volunteers.
 In Lingard et al. 2020, the Galaxy Builder paper - GBpaper for short - the stellar masses are shown in Figure 4.
 For 120 galaxies the stellar mass log M_* is between 9.45 and 10.03, and there after there are fewer galaxies up until the upper mass range of 11.0.
 Please provide a Figure with the histogram of stellar masses of the galaxies studied here.
 This sample is skewed towards galaxies with lower stellar mass: a quick analysis of the galaxies in Kennicutt (1981) which are also in S4G shows very few galaxies in the range of log M_* between 9.45 and 10.03.
 Please indicate what the consequences are of this selection effect for the general conclusions.

 We have added a histogram (which was previously published in Lingard et al. 2020) as a new Figure 3 in Section 2.2.
-There is also a histogram, and an investigation of how pitch angle varies with stellar mass in Section 3.1.
+We have also added a histogram, and an investigation of how pitch angle varies with stellar mass in Section 3.1 in response to another request below.

 > Since a sample of 98 galaxies were shown twice to (different?) volunteers, it is of interest to compare the results for the same galaxies: did the resulting pitch angles, number of arms, etc. all agree ?
 One of the data files available on the GitHub website indicates that this is not the case, but that website is poorly documented.